Life Insurance Options in Canada

 Life Insurance Cost in Canada

-Premiums are predominantly based on your age and health status at the time of application.
-Buying young locks in significantly lower rates for the duration of your policy.
+Hypothetical premiums are predominantly based on factors such as age and health status at the time of application.
+In many scenarios, coverage secured early may result in lower lifetime considerations.

-Note: Estimates for healthy non-smokers.
+Note: Hypothetical scenarios for non-smokers.
 Pricing varies by age, health, and carrier.

-Instead of one large 30-year policy, combine multiple terms (e.g., a 10-year and a 20-year term) to align coverage with debt reduction and child dependency stages.
-This can save you up to 30% in lifetime premiums.
+One approach is to combine multiple terms (e.g., a 10-year and a 20-year term) to align coverage with hypothetical debt reduction stages.
+This can impact overall lifecycle costs.

 Conversion Privileges